ckhawks/dotfiles/README.md

-My personal MacOS dotfiles.
+#My personal MacOS dotfiles.
 Using iTerm2 with oh-my-zsh and Powerline10k.

 The guide used to set up this repo is https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b

+The `iTerm2Profiles.json` file can be imported inside of the iTerm2 preferences.